juvu/DayTrade-SwingTrade/TradingTickers.md

 * Watch level 2 and T& S closely
 * Try to sell when it's still strong, once it's weak it gets very hard to sell
 * Sell half of the shares when it hits first resistance
-* One of the potential risk level is red-green level
+* One of the potential risk level is red-green(below previous close) level
 * Test different market makers to see which one is more efficient

 ## Strategy 2 - Buying OTC Multi-day Breakouts